 It is not that we are free from desires when we are in a lonely place.
 Even inside the holiest of temples, the desires can work.
 But the things around may not be such as to be capable of digging up the inner feelings within us.
 There are objects outside which can evoke certain feelings and reactions from within us.
-Though the feelings are always there—the condition of our mind does not change essentially, even if we physically move from one place to another place – yet, nevertheless, there is a possibility of their getting accelerated or accentuated and pronounced, and made to manifest themselves concretely outside by objects of sense.
+Though the feelings are always there—the condition of our mind does not change essentially, even if we physically move from one place to another—yet, nevertheless, there is a possibility of their getting accelerated or accentuated and pronounced, and made to manifest themselves concretely outside by objects of sense.

 The purpose of the spiritual seeker is not to give an opportunity for these grooves to get relayed into action or the films within to be duplicated, etc. They have to be kept unused for a long time.
 Now, to keep a thing unused is not necessarily to destroy it.
-It can be there for a very, very long time without actively disturbing us.
-The purpose of seclusion is not so much an attempt at dealing a death blow at our old impressions suddenly – which is an impossibility – but at least mitigating the intensity of these feelings within, and making us pass at least a little time in peace.
+It can be there for a very long time without actively disturbing us.
+The purpose of seclusion is not so much an attempt at dealing a sudden death blow to our old impressions, which is an impossibility, but at mitigating the intensity of these feelings within, and making us pass at least a little time in peace.
 This peace is tentative and is not real peace, because as long as enemies are lying hidden within, ready for action at any time, we cannot be said to be really in peace.
 Yet, when the enemy is not taking action, it is a kind of peace.

 In the place of sequestration to which the yoga student resorts, many types of effort may have to be put forth.
 It is not merely a stereotyped routine of action that will help us much because, while we are under the impression that the enemy is not visible in front, he can strike us from behind.

-There is no use taking a sudden step because, as we have learnt earlier, the taking of the active step is not the real problem.
-The problem is the equipping of ourselves with all the necessities for taking that step, and that takes all the time—almost the major part of one's life.
+There is no use taking a sudden step because, as we have learnt earlier, taking the active step is not the real problem.
+The problem is equipping ourselves with all the necessities for taking that step, and that takes all the time—almost the major part of one's life.
 But that is not a loss of time or a waste of energy.
 It is a necessity, because when we have properly strengthened ourselves and we are confident of our strength, then to take the needed step would be very easy.

-What are the avenues or the channels through which the inimical forces can attack us?
-Broadly speaking, these are the senses – though this is not a complete answer to the question because there are more things to be said about these things.
+What are the avenues or the channels through which inimical forces can attack us?
+Broadly speaking, these are the senses, though this is not a complete answer to the question because there is more to be said about these things.
 But generally, for practical purposes, we can say that the channels of approach for every kind of force are the channels of the senses.
 The mind has hidden potentialities, which can be roused into activity through these avenues called the senses.
 The mind acts through the senses.
 Sometimes it can take direct action also, but it does so very rarely.
 Mostly it acts through the senses.
 It waits for an opportunity for the senses to act; and the senses act when they find an object which can stimulate them into action.
-Any sight can stimulate us into manifesting a hidden mental potentiality – and so on in respect of other sense organs also.
+Any sight can stimulate us into manifesting a hidden mental potentiality, and so on in respect of the other sense organs also.